 Find out if your city has an outdoor lighting law that limits light pollution.
 Speak up locally or to your state representatives about the impacts of unnecessary night lighting on migratory birds.
 Encourage your city to pledge to reduce lighting during spring and fall migration through Safe Passage.

 Across Michigan, several local efforts to survey for bird-window collisions have emerged.
 Washtenaw Safe Passage, Detroit Audubon, and Audubon Society of Kalamazoo are all involved in measuring and/or preventing bird-window collisions.
-Starting in 2018 Michigan Audubon is working with volunteers in the downtown Capital area and Michigan State University to monitor for bird-window collisions.
+Starting in 2018, Michigan Audubon worked with volunteers in the downtown Capital area and Michigan State University to monitor for bird-window collisions.
+This effort will continue in 2019 in the Lansing area.
 Please contact your local Audubon chapter or university to find out if a local effort exists or how to start one.
 Contact us if you would like assistance in starting a new monitoring program.

 If you have found a victim of a window collision, you can report your sighting to our MI Bird-Window Collisions project on iNaturalist.
 You will need an iNaturalist account to submit your sighting (Bonus: The iNaturalist app makes entering observations quick and easy!).
 Please include any information you can about the window and the surroundings.
 It is okay if you cannot identify the bird; other iNaturalist users can suggest a species after you submit photos.
 Your observations can contribute to a broader understanding of bird-window collisions in Michigan.